An Euler scheme for BSDEs via the Wiener chaos decomposition: Introduction

-The critical challenge in implementing the scheme is the computation of conditional expectations and martingale terms at each time step.
-Some approaches include least-squares regression methods (\cite{BouchardBruno2004DaaM}, \cite{GobetEmmanuel2005ARMC}, \cite{LemorJean-Philippe2006RoCo}, \cite{One_step_malliavin}), Malliavin weights (\cite{BouchardBruno2004OtMa}, \cite{GOBETEMMANUEL2016Aobs}) and cubature methods (\cite{CrisanD.2012Sbsd}).
-More recently, there has been a surge in the use of deep learning based models to estimate these conditional expectations, which outperform more classical approaches in high-dimensional settings, see \cite{HanJiequn2018Shpd}, \cite{HanJiequn2020Cotd}, \cite{HureCome2020Dbsf} and \cite{dinunno2024deepoperatorbsde}.
-These can also be interpreted as nonlinear least-squares Monte Carlo.
-For a comprehensive survey on the topic of numerical methods for BSDEs, see \cite{ChessariJared2023Nmfb}.
+Within this framework, the conditional expectations and martingale terms can be approximated using least-squares regression methods \cite{BouchardBruno2004DaaM,GobetEmmanuel2005ARMC,LemorJean-Philippe2006RoCo,One_step_malliavin}, Malliavin weights \cite{BouchardBruno2004OtMa,GOBETEMMANUEL2016Aobs}, or cubature methods \cite{CrisanD.2012Sbsd}.
+More recently, neural networks have been used to approximate the corresponding deterministic functions, leading to methods with strong performance in high-dimensional Markovian problems; see \cite{HanJiequn2018Shpd,HanJiequn2020Cotd,HureCome2020Dbsf,dinunno2024deepoperatorbsde}.
+These methods can also be interpreted as nonlinear least-squares Monte Carlo.
+For a comprehensive survey of numerical methods for BSDEs, see \cite{ChessariJared2023Nmfb}.